mfereji-io/devkit-mobile-dart/example/kaska_flutter_app/README.md

 For local development,

-Ensure you have a running instance of your backend.
+Ensure you have a running instance of your backend to issue signed tokens.
-To get you started
+To get started:

 login as

 username : janedoe with password 123456

 username : johncena with password 123456